1729patrick/lisp-jogo-do-cavalo/Manuais/User_Manual.md

- # Inteligência Artificial - Jogo do Cavalo
+ # Inteligência Artificial - Jogo do Cavalo, 2 Jogadores

 ## Manual do Utilizador
 ---